 Summary: All of the five regional markets saw extreme drops in RevPAR in April.
 With the exception of Estes Park, the markets saw gradual improvement reaching seasonal peaks each summer.
-Estes Park, however, saw a strong improvement in the summer of 2020 and experienced an exceptional winter and spring season before normalizing to 2019 levels in the summers of 2021 and 2022.
+By summer 2022, most markets had normalized with Ft.
+Collins and Longmont often exceeding pre-pandemic numbers.
+Estes Park saw a slight decline in the 22-23 winter season.